Colonel Harry F. and Frankie M. Lovell Endowed Professor of Civil and Environmental Engineering

 Dr. Kumar has served as the Editor-in-Chief for Water Resources Research, (2009-2013) the major scientific journal in the field, published by American Geophysical Union (AGU).
 Prior to that he was the Editor for Geophysical Research Letters (2007-2009) also published by AGU.
 In the past he has served as the Associate Editor (1998-2001) for Water Resources Research and for ASCE Journal of Hydrologic Engineering (2003-2004).
 He is a member of Ecohydrology Committee, and Remote Sensing Committee of the Hydrology Section of the American Geophysical Union and served as the Chair of Precipitation Committee during 1999-2001.
 He served for five years as a member of the Board of Directors for CUHASI,Consortium of Universities for the Advancement of Hydrologic Science which has 120 member universities.

-Dr. Kumar's research deals with Hydrocomplexity, the quantitative understanding and prediction of emergent patterns of form and function that arise from complex non-linear multi-scale interactions between soil, water, climate, vegetation and human systems; and how this understanding can be used for innovative solutions to water and sustainability challenges.
-This research includes traditional hydrology, hydro-climatology, eco-hydrology, hydro-geomorphology, remote sensing, informatics, etc. but goes beyond to focus on integrated approaches.
-He uses deterministic and stochastic modeling, computer simulations, informatics, and field data and investigations for these studies.
-He presently serves as the Director of the Critical Zone Observatory for Intensively Managed Landscapes, He is also a co-lead on NSF supported SEAD and Brown Dog projects for the development of cyber-infrastructure for structured and unstructured long-tail data, respectively.
+Dr. Kumar’s research deals with Hydrocomplexity, the quantitative understanding and prediction of emergent patterns of form and function that arise from complex non-linear multi-scale interactions between soil, water, climate, vegetation and human systems; and how this understanding can be used for innovative solutions to water and sustainability challenges.
+His research has been funded by federal agencies such as NSF, NASA, and NOAA.
+He presently serves as the Director of the Critical Zone Observatory for Intensively Managed Landscapes.
+He is also the lead on NSF supported EarthCube project on Geo-Semantics, and a co-lead on NSF supported SEAD and Brown Dog projects for the development of cyber-infrastructure for structured and unstructured long-tail data and models.